 - Add the cheesecake filling on top of the matcha brownie batter.

 - Run a knife through the batter to create a swirl through the cheesecake and brownie mixture.

 - Tap the loaf pan once or twice to release any trapped air bubbles.

-- Place into a container for up to 1 day at room temperature, or in the refrigerator for up to 5 days.
+- Place into a container for up to 1 day at room temperature, or in the refrigerator for up to 3 days.
 The tops will be appear a little moist if covered, but this is OK.
 If you prefer, you can dust with matcha before serving.